ryszardtuora/coreferee/README.md

 >>>
 ```

-A document with Coreferee annotations can be saved and loaded using the normal spaCy methods: the annotations survive the serialization and deserialization.
-To facilitate this, Coreferee does not store references to spaCy objects, but merely to token indexes.
+A document with coreferencer annotations can be saved and loaded using the normal spaCy methods: the annotations survive the serialization and deserialization.
+To facilitate this, coreferencer does not store references to spaCy objects, but merely to token indexes.
 However, each class has a pretty representation designed for human consumption that contains information from the spaCy document and that is generated eagerly when the object is first instantiated.
 Additionally, the `ChainHolder` object has a `print()` method that prints its chains' pretty representations with one chain on each line:

 ```
 >>> doc._.coref_chains